sudara999/rascomp/README.md

 ## Phase 1: Lexical Analysis

-The lexical analyser is implemented in lexer.c
+The lexical analyser is implemented in `lexer.c`.

 ### Lexical Analyser functions

-The lexical analyser, lexer.c, contains the following the function calls:
+The lexical analyser, `lexer.c`, contains the following the function calls:

 #### int initLexer(char *filename);